Skip to contents

 Value

-The function does returns the output invisibly.
+The function returns the output path invisibly.

 Details